 Here are some of the steps I have taken so far to achieve this feeling of freedom:

 When piece after piece left the house, I started wondering if I had made the right decision.
 That night I saw my kids laying in the open areas where the furniture used to be.
-Open areas that didn’t used to exist.
+They were making carpet angels in open areas that didn’t used to exist!
 They were loving it!
 Later, I went to set down a pile of papers on top of a piece of furniture we sold.
 As it dropped to the floor, I was convinced.
 It had needed to go since it was serving the purpose of a clutter catch-all.
 Since their initial departure, I haven’t missed the furniture one single bit.

 We have donated 2 car loads full of clothing, toys, and other household items that we didn’t need anymore.
 We have also been able to give items to friends and family that will use those things more than we would.